nishchyapratapsingh/AssignmentAI/readme.md

 ## Limitations

+# API restrictions
-**API restrictions**: The api used for generating AI responses restricts response length and number of uses.
+1. The api used for generating AI responses restricts response length and number of uses.
+2. PDF files with maximum of 3 pages are accepted.

 ## Contributions